Catholic Commentary

 Israel's daily sacrifice of two perfect lambs — morning and evening — is the heartbeat of worship, a living icon of the Eucharist offered perpetually across all times and places.

-Verse 3 — "Two day by day, for a continual burnt offering" The Hebrew word underlying "continual" is tamid (תָּמִיד), meaning "perpetual," "unceasing," or "always."
+Numbers 28:3 — "Two day by day, for a continual burnt offering" The Hebrew word underlying "continual" is tamid (תָּמִיד), meaning "perpetual," "unceasing," or "always."
 This single word is programmatic for the entire passage and for Israel's sacrificial theology.
 The two lambs are not occasional gifts but the structural heartbeat of Israel's worship — no day could pass, no feast could be celebrated, no special sacrifice could be offered, without the Tamid already burning on the altar.
 The animals must be male, one year old, and without defect (tāmîm — a cognate of wholeness and integrity).
 The insistence on physical perfection signals that what is given to God must represent the best of Israel's flock, an outward sign of an inward disposition of total offering.

-Verse 4 — "The one lamb in the morning … the other lamb at evening" The division of the day into two sacrificial poles — dawn and dusk — sanctifies time itself.
+Numbers 28:4 — "The one lamb in the morning … the other lamb at evening" The division of the day into two sacrificial poles — dawn and dusk — sanctifies time itself.
 Israel's entire day is enclosed within acts of worship: it begins in offering and ends in offering.
 The rabbis would later call these poles shacharit and minchah/ma'ariv, and their pattern would structure Jewish prayer for millennia.
 The morning lamb was slaughtered at approximately the third hour (9 a.m.) and the evening lamb at the ninth hour (3 p.m.) — a detail of enormous typological consequence, as the Gospels record that Jesus was crucified at the third hour (Mark 15:25) and died at the ninth hour (Mark 15:34–37), precisely bracketing His Passion within the hours of the Tamid.

-Verse 5 — "One tenth of an ephah of beaten oil" The grain offering (minchah) accompanying each lamb consists of fine flour mixed with a quarter hin of beaten — i.e., pressed, not simply crushed — olive oil.
+Numbers 28:5 — "One tenth of an ephah of beaten oil" The grain offering (minchah) accompanying each lamb consists of fine flour mixed with a quarter hin of beaten — i.e., pressed, not simply crushed — olive oil.
 The pressing of the oil evokes effort and purity.
 Oil in the Levitical system consistently symbolizes anointing, consecration, and the presence of the Spirit.
 The grain offering underscores that the sacrifice is not merely an animal death but a total presentation of Israel's agricultural and pastoral life — land and flock together — before the Lord.

-Verse 6 — "Ordained in Mount Sinai … a pleasant aroma" The Tamid is explicitly anchored to Sinai (cf. Exodus 29:38–42), grounding this daily sacrifice in the foundational covenant.
+Numbers 28:6 — "Ordained in Mount Sinai … a pleasant aroma" The Tamid is explicitly anchored to Sinai (cf. Exodus 29:38–42), grounding this daily sacrifice in the foundational covenant.
 The phrase "pleasant aroma" (rêaḥ nîḥôaḥ) — literally a "soothing" or "restful" fragrance — is a deeply anthropomorphic expression for divine acceptance.
-It first appears in Genesis 8:21 after Noah's sacrifice and runs throughout the Pentateuch as a technical liturgical phrase: this sacrifice God, it achieves the relational purpose for which it was offered.
+It first appears in Genesis 8:21 after Noah's sacrifice and runs throughout the Pentateuch as a technical liturgical phrase: this sacrifice pleases God, it achieves the relational purpose for which it was offered.
 The reference to Sinai also indicates the Tamid predates the elaborate festival calendar now being specified in Numbers 28–29; it is the liturgical ground floor upon which everything else rests.

 Catholic tradition reads the Tamid as one of the most luminous Old Testament types of the Eucharist.
 The Council of Trent (Session XXII, 1562) explicitly identifies the Eucharist as the fulfillment of the "clean oblation" prophesied in Malachi 1:11, and patristic exegesis consistently links that prophecy to the Tamid: where Israel's daily sacrifice was confined to Jerusalem, the Mass is offered from the rising of the sun to its setting, in every nation — the universal, perpetual, and perfect Tamid of the New Covenant.